syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Removing-annotations-from-an-existing-PDF-document).

 ## Importing annotations from FDF file

 FDF stands for Forms Data Format.
 FDF is a file format for representing annotations present in a PDF document.
 You can import annotation data from the FDF file to PDF using the [ImportAnnotations](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_ImportAnnotations_System_IO_Stream_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) method in [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class.